alicescfernandes/isel_final_project/docs/dev_log.md

 Newer entries are inserted on the TODO section, and then moved into the day that they were done

+## Maybe TODO

+_Stuff that is not important and just nice haves_

+- [ ] Use Yarn instead of NPM
+- [ ] Use Axios instead of fetch
+- [ ] Adds preload tags for faster loading
+- [ ] Check if the flowbite JS file can be imported from node_modules

 ## TODO

 - [ ] Fork the branch for the FEIM presentation and freeze it
 - [ ] Extract remaining tailwind classes into the CSS file
-- [ ] Check if the flowbite JS file can be imported from node_modules
 - [ ] Add Sections - Extract the names from the XSLX file.
 This will require some template changes
 - [ ] Add alert when there is still Excel files in processing